mitgedanken-lab/c-photon/README.md

 # photon

-> Rays and geometries for graphics and physics in 2D and 3D.
+> Rays and geometries in C for graphics and physics.
 > Various implementations of ray casting and intersections algorithms between
-> different primitives.
+> different primitives in 2D and 3D.

 * 2D and 3D Ray Casting
 * 2D and 3D Triangle Implementations